infumap/infumap/docs/deployment/raspberry-pi.md

 Open a new terminal and verify admin login before closing the original session:

-    ssh infumap@<ip address>
+    ssh -i ~/.ssh/infumap_pi_ed25519 infumap@<ip address>
     sudo -k
     sudo true

 SSH should succeed with your key only.
-If `ssh infumap@<ip address>` offers password or keyboard-interactive login, stop and re-check the SSH drop-in files before continuing.
+If `ssh -i ~/.ssh/infumap_pi_ed25519 infumap@<ip address>` offers password or keyboard-interactive login, stop and re-check the SSH drop-in files before continuing.

 After successful verification, remove the copied key material from the old `pi` account: